doriantaylor/owl-intertwingler-vocab/README.md

 ### `Handler`

 An `itcv:Handler` is the basic unit of functionality in Intertwingler.
-Handlers are microservices that encapsulate one or more URIs.
+Handlers are <span class="dfn">microservices</span> that serve one or more URIs via one or more HTTP request metehods.

 <a href="https://vocab.methodandstructure.com/intertwingler#"
 rel="rdfs:isDefinedBy">Back to Top</a>